projectsveltos/sveltos/docs/features/labels_management.md

 1. Classify clusters based on the number of namespaces [classifier.yaml](https://raw.githubusercontent.com/projectsveltos/classifier/main/examples/resources.yaml)
 1. Classify clusters based on Kubernetes version and resources [classifier.yaml](https://raw.githubusercontent.com/projectsveltos/classifier/main/examples/multiple_constraints.yaml)

-## Use Case: Metrics-based Classifier

-There are cases when end-users want to deploy add-ons and applications in Kubernetes clusters that are not heavily loaded.
-That means, based on the CPU, memory, or any other metric, controlling what will get deployed and where.

-We can achieve this functionality by letting the _deployedResourceConstraint_  reference resources in the management cluster.
-The available feature request is located [here](https://github.com/projectsveltos/classifier/issues/375).

-### Example

-!!! example ""
-    ```yaml
-    apiVersion: lib.projectsveltos.io/v1beta1
-    kind: Classifier
-    metadata:
-      name: low-load
-    spec:
-      classifierLabels:
-      - key: load # Label applied to matching clusters
-        value: low
-      deployedResourceConstraint:
-        resourceSelectors:
-        - group: metrics.keptn.sh
-          version: v1alpha1 # Adjust based on the Keptn version
-          kind: KeptnMetric
-          namespace: sveltos-metrics # KeptnMetric runs in the mgmt cluster
-          name: keptnmetric-cpu-{{ .cluster }}
-          evaluate: | # Use Lua for conditional checks
-            function evaluate()
-              local hs = { matching = false, message = "" }
-              local v = tonumber(obj.status.value)
-              if v and v < 0.5 then
-                hs.matching = true          -- cluster is “low load”
-              else
-                hs.message = "CPU util " .. tostring(v)
-              end
-              return hs
-            end
-      # <--- new field proposed in #375
-      sourceClusterScope: Local
-    ```

-How does the proposed resource work?
-The _KeptnMetric.status.value_ already carries the live metric.
-The `Lua` code used will evaluate the block checks and the threshold directly.
-No additional controller is required.
-When the defined metric goes over the defined limit, the label is either added or removed, and any `ClusterProfile` will react automatically.

 ## Classifier CRD - Deep Dive

 [Classifier CRD](https://raw.githubusercontent.com/projectsveltos/libsveltos/main/api/v1beta1/classifier_types.go) is the CRD used to instructs Sveltos on how to classify a cluster.